penguineer/comment2gh/README.md

 on how to the `GITHUB_TOKEN`.

 The `FORM_EMAIL_CHECK` decides how the e-mail field is handled:
-* With `required` and request that does not provide an e-mail address will be rejected.
+* With `required` any request that does not provide an e-mail address will be rejected.
 * Use `optional` (default) to allow, but not require an e-mail address.
 * Set to `none` to ignore and filter e-mail addresses.
-This may help with GDPR compliance on sites that use a public repository.
+This helps with GDPR compliance on sites that use a public repository.

 ## API